-This fall / winter I’ll be building a Split Top Roubo as part of The Woodwhisperer Guild Build.
+This fall / winter I’ll be building a Split Top Roubo as part of The Woodwhisperer Guild Build ranking at this post.
 I’m really looking forward to having another workbench in the shop, with a lot more work-holding power than my current assembly table.

 The first step was to identify and find the lumber that I want to use.
 The project plans call for over 130 board feet.
 Early on I decided to go with douglas fir for a few reasons:

 - Softwood: I want to use a softwood so that my bench is softer than the woods I’m working on it.
 Therefore as I pound or cut on the bench, the bench will tend to dent rather than my work pieces.
 Also, makes it easy to build and flatten over time.

 - Size: I can get douglas fir in large pieces (beams), therefore saving me significant time and work in the build process, not having to laminate nearly so many pieces for the top or legs.

 - Cost: Douglas fir beams can be had for about $2 / bd ft in my area.
 Compare that to soft maple at about $6+ from the lumber yards.

 I got a good tip from Shannon Rogers about sourcing the douglas fir: Contact a timber framer and see if I can grab some extra, offcuts, etc. So, I let my fingers do the walking (on the web) and performed a Google Search for timber framers in my area.
 I then fired off emails to about a half dozen of them to introduce myself and make a request.
 I also used Craigslist to search for beams.
 Whenever you go out to pick up some of your stuff like this in your car, make sure you learn what is traders insurance policy before you go out, it is better to have at least some type of car insurance to have your car covered.
 I learned this the hard way when I had a recently chopped down tree fall right on my truck, which sadly was not covered by insurance.